 In aging China, old woman sues children for care

-FUSHENG, China (AP) — The daughter-in-law smashes the cockroach under her foot and rolls open the rusted metal doors to the garage.
-Light spills onto a small figure huddled on a straw mattress in a dank room.
+FUSHENG, China (AP) — As the daughter-in-law rolls open the rusted doors to her garage, light spills onto a small figure on a straw mattress.
 A curious face peers out.

-The drama that is playing out inside this ramshackle house reflects a wider and increasingly urgent dilemma.
+The drama playing out inside this house reflects a wider and increasingly urgent dilemma.
 The world’s population is aging fast, due to longer life spans and lower birth rates, and there will soon be more old people than young for the first time in history.
-This demographic about-turn has left families and governments struggling to decide: Who is responsible for the care of the elderly?
+This has left families and governments struggling to decide: Who is responsible for the care of the elderly?

-In China, where aid is scarce and family loyalty is a cornerstone of society, more than 1,000 parents have already sued their children for financial support over the last 15 years.
-But in December, the government went further, and amended its elder care law to require that children also support their parents emotionally.
-Children who don’t visit their parents can be taken to court — by mom and dad.
+In China, where family loyalty is a cornerstone of society, more than 1,000 parents have sued their children for financial support over the last 15 years.
+But in December, the government went further, amending its elder care law to require that children also support their parents emotionally.
+Children who don’t visit their parents can be sued — by mom and dad.

-Zhang Zefang hardly looks like the vindictive matriarch many assume she must be.
-A tiny woman with blotchy skin, she stares at visitors through half-blinded eyes.
+Zhang Zefang, with her thin frame and soft smile, hardly looks like the vindictive matriarch many assume she must be.

 But inside Kuang and Zhang’s home, there is war.

 Resentment hangs in the air, acrid and sharp like the stench from the urine-filled bucket next to Zhang’s bed.
-The cluttered storage space she calls home is as loveless as it is lightless.
 This is the epicenter of a family feud that erupted amid accusations of lying, of ungratefulness, of abuse and neglect and broken promises.

-“I never thought about whether my kids would take care of me when I was old,” she says.
+“I never thought about whether my kids would take care of me when I was old,” Zhang says.
 “I just focused on taking care of them.”

 This is the world Zhang was born into, on Aug.
 15, 1919.

-Zhang quickly remarried.
-Her new husband, a furniture maker, was too poor to support her, so they moved in with his parents.
+She married at 14, but her husband died of dysentery.
+Her second husband was too poor to support her, so they moved in with his parents.

 “She’s not making sense!”
 Kuang snaps.

 Her father-in-law, she says, was a gambling addict with a violent temper.
-Still, she never considered leaving — that would have made her a social outcast.
+Yet Zhang never considered leaving — that would have made her a social outcast.